verrazzano/docs/content/en/docs/setup/platforms/OLCNE/OLCNE.md

 kubectl get service ingress-controller-ingress-nginx-controller -n ingress-nginx
 ```
 In the `PORT(S)` column you will see the target port associated with port 80 and 443, for example: `80:30080/TCP,443:30443`.
-Use these target port values for the backend.
+Use these target port values for the NGINX Ingress Controller load balancer backend.

 | Service Name                                  | Type  |  External Port          | Target Port |
 |---------------------------------------------|-------|-------------------------|-------------|